 Albany Law School will be closed today until 4pm due to the weather.

-The brief goes on, arguing that the Trump administration's executive order on immigration “is vastly overbroad—targeting both individuals and countries in a way that does nothing to further the Order’s stated purpose of ‘protect[ing] the American people from terrorist attacks by foreign nationals admitted to the United States.’”
+U.S. Court of Appeals for the Ninth Circuit (State of Hawaii v.
+Donald J. Trump), argued that the Trump administration's executive order limiting travel from six predominantly Muslim countries was “vastly overbroad—targeting both individuals and countries in a way that does nothing to further the Order’s stated purpose of ‘protect[ing] the American people from terrorist attacks by foreign nationals admitted to the United States.’”